urschrei/pyzotero/doc/index.rst

 The `Zotero API <https://www.zotero.org/support/dev/web_api/v3/syncing>`_ recommends requesting version information for all (or all changed) items and collections when implementing syncing.
 The following convenience methods (which by default return an unlimited number of responses) simplify this process.

 The return values of these methods associate each item / collection with the last version (or greater) at which the item / collection was modified.
 By passing the keyword argument ``since=versionNum`` only items / collections which have been modified since ``versionNum`` are included in the response.
-Thus, an application which previously sucessfully synced with the server at ``versionNum`` can use these methods to determine which items / collections need to be retrieved from the server.
+Thus, an application which previously successfully synced with the server at ``versionNum`` can use these methods to determine which items / collections need to be retrieved from the server.

     .. py:method:: Zotero.item_versions([search/request parameters])